Be Framework FAQ

 Semantic Variables

 A concept where variable names themselves express meaning and constraints.
-For example, $validEmail expresses the constraint that it must be a “valid Email” to exist, integrating scattered validation logic at the type level.
+For example, $email expresses its meaning through the name, and as a type, carries the constraint that it must be a valid email to exist.
+It integrates scattered validation logic at the type level.

-A mechanism for holding failures and history not as simple strings, but as structured data with meaning.
+A mechanism for holding failures not as simple strings, but as structured data with meaning.
 It supports multilingual compatibility and audit requirements, making system behavior traceable at the semantic level.